-Primary objective:
+Primary objectives:

-To estimate the prevalence of MCM births (primary outcome) among pregnant individuals with AA who are (1) exposed to ritlecitinib (exposed cohort) and (2) unexposed to ritlecitinib (comparator cohort).
+- To estimate the prevalence of MCM births (primary outcome) among individuals with AA who are (1) exposed to ritlecitinib during pregnancy (exposed cohort) and (2) unexposed to ritlecitinib during pregnancy (comparator cohort). - 2.
+To estimate the RR of MCM births in the exposed versus comparator cohort.